ometman/awesome-books/README.md

 - [📝 License](#license)

-# 📖 Awesome Books: Ometman & Porag <a name="about-project"></a>
+# 📖 Awesome Books: Ometman <a name="about-project"></a>

-This project **Awesome Books** is a project demonstrates the use of HTML & CSS and managing data dynamically using Javascript.
+This project **Awesome Books** demonstrates the application of Javascript structured in modules, with ES6 syntax, HTML and CSS, to manipulate DOM elements and manage data dynamically on specific events.
-Along with dynamic modification of the DOM with Events including all the coding best practices.
+It incorpotates all the coding best practices.

 >The project includes designs for two different screen sizes.